Bromborough Dock

 Bromborough Dock was situated on the River Mersey at Bromborough, on the Wirral Peninsula, England.

 Owned by the manufacturer Lever Brothers (and its successor Unilever), it served the company's factory at Port Sunlight.
 The facility was once the largest private dock in the world.

-Consent for its construction was given by the Bromborough Dock Act 1923.
+Consent for its construction was given by the Bromborough Dock Act 1923 (13 & 14 Geo.
+5. c. lxxii).
 Officially opened on 17 April 1931, it replaced a smaller dock and wharf built at Bromborough Pool in 1895.
 Located at the mouth of the Pool, the new dock allowed for larger ocean-going vessels to berth.
 The dock was provided with a link to the Birkenhead Railway as part of the Lever Brothers private railway network, which remained fully operational until 1969.

 The dock handled a wide variety of cargoes during its lifetime, including: paper, timber, animal and plant oils and fats (resin, tallow, palm oil and copra).
 Lever Brothers used its own fleet of barges and coasters to transport goods to and from other docks on the River Mersey and to the company's other factory site at Warrington via the Manchester Ship Canal.
 Other tenants on the Lever industrial estate also made use of the dock's facilities.

 During the Second World War, Bromborough Dock was utilised as an alternative shipping berth to Liverpool and Birkenhead Docks, which were very congested and often damaged by enemy action.
 It was also used for the construction of Maunsell army forts, offshore anti-aircraft towers which were placed in Liverpool Bay.